Understanding the Differences Between Psychotherapists, Counsellors, Psychologists, and Psychiatrists

 • Professional registers in the UK: British Association for Counselling and Psychotherapy (BACP), National Counselling and Psychotherapy Society (NCPS), and others

-• Professional registers in Portugal: Voluntary registers based on therapeutic approach
+• Professional registers in Portugal: Voluntary registers, often based on therapeutic approach

 What Is a Psychologist?